tangowhisky37/PracticalPerformanceAnalyst/pages/spe_tools/capacity_management.md

   </table>
 </div>

 Hope you've enjoyed the content in this section at Practical Performance Analyst and have learned something new.
 Please help us grow the community by taking a moment and sharing this content with rest of community using your preferred Social Media Platform.
-We would also appreciate you taking a moment to send us your thoughts, inputs and comments byÂ [Sending us an email](mailto:trevor@practicalperformanceanalyst.com?subject=Feedback%20/%20Input%20/%20Comments%20on%20Article%20).
+We would also appreciate you taking a moment to send us your thoughts, inputs and comments by [Sending us an email](mailto:trevor@practicalperformanceanalyst.com?subject=Feedback%20/%20Input%20/%20Comments%20on%20Article%20).